Red meat supply chain partners: Processors and livestock exporters pay levies to support R&D and marketing services

 Name of levies: Livestock (sheep, lamb and goat) slaughter levy, Beef production (cattle slaughter) levy, Cattle and livestock exporters levy, Cattle and livestock transaction levy

-Who collects the levy: Department of Agriculture - Levies
+Who collects the levy: Department of Agriculture, Fisheries and Forestry (DAFF) - Levies

-- The Cattle and Livestock Exporters’ Levy funds LiveCorp research and development (R&D).
+- The Cattle and Livestock Exporters’ Levy funds LiveCorp research and development.

-- The Cattle and Livestock Transaction levy, which funds MLA, AHA and NRS, is also payable by processors in certain circumstances.
+- The Cattle and Livestock Transaction levy, which funds MLA, Animal Health Australia and the National Residue Survey, is also payable by processors in certain circumstances.

 - For programs that run across the whole of the value chain, a combination of some or all of the above levies will be used, for example market access and food safety projects.

 How we consult on where your levy is invested

 MLA works closely with AMPC and LiveCorp to develop projects that will deliver value to the red meat industry beyond the farm gate.

 Both AMPC and LiveCorp consult closely with their industry members to identify research, development and adoption and marketing priorities: